migaid/migaid.github.io/menu/english.md

       Beneficiary name: Mikszath Gyogyszertar
       Beneficiary address: Mikszath K ter 4, 1088 Budapest, Hungary

-### **Online shopping donations**

-Another way of supportng our work with money is to place an online order and delivery at Tesco or GRoby, pay it online and have it shipped to our donation center at Verseny street.
-If you want to send us your donations by mail or order online, we can receive the shipment at the following address:

-      Verseny street 10
-      1076 Budapest
-      (north from Keleti railway station)
-      every day 16.00 - 20.00.

-{% include alert warning='PLEASE PUT HOME DELIVERY DONATIONS ON HOLD UNTIL SEPTEMBER 15!' %}

-Suddenly we received many donations and we have reached the limit of our storage facility.
-Because of that, we would like to ask you to put your online shopping/home delivery donations on hold for 1-2 weeks, until we can empty the storages.
-It would also be best to consult the actual shopping lists later.
-Thank you for your understanding!

 <!--
  The most needed items for the supply of train stations: